Bahrain Grand Prix: Controversies

-2020 controversy

 Bahrain hosted two races in November 2020, but the decision drew criticism from human rights groups and from seven-time world champion Lewis Hamilton.
 Hamilton urged F1 to “face its responsibilities” and address human rights issues in host countries.
 A consortium of organisations led by the Bahrain Institute for Rights and Democracy wrote to the F1 CEO Chase Carey, warning that the race had again become a focal point for protests and abuses by Bahraini security forces.
 The Bahraini government denied allegations of sportswashing.

-Legal complaint over Bahrain contract

 On 27 October 2022, F1 was served with a legal complaint from the Bahrain Institute for Rights and Democracy and two Bahraini torture survivors, Najah Yusuf and Hajer Mansoor, alleging it ignored human rights violations when it announced in February that the Bahrain Grand Prix would remain on the calendar until 2036.
 The claim, filed through the UK National Contact Point (NCP), accused them of breaching guidelines set by the Organisation for Economic Co-operation and Development.